Contemporary-Physicslab/TN2985/chapters/Labsafety/Introduction.md

 For a number of specific experiments, an additional test is required (cryogenic substances or working with lasers).
 You will be notified if this is necessary.

 ## Case study
 In an experiment of the physics lab, research is done into the viscosity (stickiness) of glycerol.
-The setup to be used is shown in {numref}`figure {number} <glycerolcase>`.
+The setup to be used is shown in {numref}`glycerolcase`.
 Perform a risk analysis before performing this experiment.
 Consider what could go wrong with the experiment, what the consequences would be, and how potential risks could be reduced.

 ```{figure} Figures/glycerolcase.png
 :name: glycerolcase